thomasabishop/prof-site-redevelopment/content/posts/one-hundred-days-code-month-1.md

   this.age = age;
 }
-// We can then create individual instances of the Car object using this framework, viz: var polo = new Car('Volkswagen', 2300, 16);
+// We can then create individual instances of the Car object using this framework, viz: var polo = new Car("Volkswagen", 2300, 16);

 // Which is the same as a formal object declaration  > var polo = {
-  manufacturer: 'Volkswagen',
+  manufacturer: "Volkswagen",
   mileage: 2300,
   age: 16,
 };